urmilanair/Conchon-Filliatre-OCaml/chapters1and2_sampletranslation.md

 # Chapter 1.
 The Working Environment

-The OCaml language is available for various operating systems (Linux, Mac OS, Windows, etc.).
-It can be obtained at the following address: http://caml.inria.fr/ocaml/release.fr.html It is also available through the main package managers (apt-get, port, yum, brew, etc.).
+The OCaml language is available for various operating systems (Linux, MacOS, Windows, etc.).
+It can be obtained at the following address: http://caml.inria.fr/ocaml/release.fr.html It is also available through the main package managers (`apt-get`, `port`, `yum`, `brew`, etc.).
 OCaml can also be downloaded using the OPAM package manager, available at the following address: http://opam.ocaml.org

 ## 1.1 Compiler and interpreter